django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 ---

-# How to turn your computer into a server
+# Turn your computer into a server

-## A PyCon talk by Asheesh Laroia & Karen Rustad, 2014
+## Asheesh Laroia & Karen Rustad

 Note:
 - So last year at PyCon, a friend and I gave a talk about how to turn a computer into a home server.